 - (1) Amounts in this column represent the aggregate grant date fair value of the stock options awarded to our directors in fiscal year 2020.
 For a discussion of the assumptions and methodologies used to calculate the amounts referred to above, please see the discussion of option awards contained in Note 13, Stock Based Compensation, to our financial statements included elsewhere in this filing.
-As of December 31, 2020, each non-employee director held outstanding options to acquire the following number of shares: Mr. Khattar, 41,737; Dr. Monia, 41,737; Dr. Fletcher, 19,322; Mr. Sands, 53,330; Ms. Wallace, 19,322; and Mr. Breedlove, 23,068. - (2) Mr. Sands resigned from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.
+As of December 31, 2020, each non-employee director held outstanding options to acquire the following number of shares: Mr. Khattar, 41,737; Dr. Monia, 41,737; Dr. Fletcher, 19,322; Mr. Sands, 53,330; Ms. Wallace, 19,322; and Mr. Breedlove, 23,068. - (2) Mr. Sands has notified us that he will resign from our board of directors effective immediately prior to the effectiveness of the Registration Statement of which this prospectus forms a part.